fqnchina/fqnchina.github.io/_pages/about.md

 /
 <a href="https://github.com/EthanLiang99/AuthFace" target="_blank">codes</a>

+- Pioneering a new approach by enhancing the generative capabilities of pretrained T2I models for authentic face restoration, moving beyond traditional model design.
 - A novel framework, namely AuthFace that achieves highly authentic face restoration results by exploring a face-oriented generative diffusion prior.
 </div>
 </div>